 - Private mortgage insurance – Also referred to as PMI, this is the fee lenders charge to protect themselves when they are financing a large portion of the home.
 If you are putting down 20% or higher, you may not be required to purchase PMI insurance.

 There are 4 important things you will need when buying your first home.
-This list will cover some of the most common items with costs involved, but there may be additional things required of you by your
+This list will cover some of the most common items and the costs involved.
+Keep in mind, there may be additional things required of you by your

 - Mortgage pre-approval: If you are not paying cash for your home, you will need a mortgage pre-approval from your mortgage lender.
 This is the seller’s assurance that they will be taking the property off the market for a qualified buyer.
 There is no charge for a mortgage pre-approval.

-- Home Inspection: Once you are under contract, you will want to perform a home inspection.The home inspector will determine if there are any major issues in the home.
+- Home Inspection: Unlike most major purchases, once you buy a home, you can’t return it if something breaks or doesn’t quite work like it’s supposed to.
+For this reason, once you are under contract, you will want to perform a home inspection.The home inspector will determine if there are any major issues in the home.
 In Florida, the standard home inspection period is 15 days.
 Depending on whether it is a single family home or condo, and what additional items you choose to have inspected, such as an AC or pool, home inspections can run anywhere between $325 – $700 in the Sarasota, Florida area.

 Home Ownership Expenses